SamuelLamb/FizzBuzz/README.md

 Any multiples of 11 replace the entire string with the word "Bong".

-Any multiples of 13 insert the word "Fezz" into the string either:
+Any multiples of 13 insert the word "Fezz" into the string either

                                                         Immediately before a word beginning with "B" (This includes the word "Bong").